dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 ---
-title: "Structuring your Dagster project"
+title: "How to structure your Dagster project"
 ---

-# Structuring your Dagster project
+# How to structure your Dagster project

-:::info
+:::note
 If you are looking to scaffold a new Dagster project, please refer to the project scaffolding tutorial.
 :::

 When it comes to organizing your project, there are many possibilities in how files and directories can be structured.
-Factors that can influence this includes the number of teams working on your data platform, and whether you want to structure files by Dagster concept, by technology, or by the context of the process or data.
+Factors that can influence this includes the number of teams working on your data platform, and whether you want to structure files by Dagster object type, by technology, or by the overarching data concept.

 When structuring complex projects, some important considerations are as follows: